clyde2020/ML_Portfolio/Histopathologic_Cancer_Detection/README.md

 -**View data:** Required to execute code.
 The path variable must be updated to a valid image location.

--**Data processing for transfer model and flow_from_dataframe:** Process data when using either of these models.
+-**Process data:** Process data when using either of these models.

--**Data processing for flow_from_directory:** Process data when using this model.

--**Define and execute transfer learning model:** We find and save the best model for validation accuracy.
+-**Define and execute model:** We find and save the best model for validation accuracy.
 You have the option to choose an individual pretrained model or several.

--**Define and execute flow_from_dataframe 6 CNN layer model:** We find and save the best model for validation accuracy.
+-**Get predictions and create submission CSV file:** We find and save the best model for validation accuracy.

--**Define and execute flow_from_directory 6 CNN layer model:** We find and save the best model for validation accuracy.
+-**Get AUC:** We find and save the best model for validation accuracy.